zakrowling/supermarket-adblocker/README.md

 # Supermarket AdBlocker
-Custom Chrome extension to block ads and irrelevant content on Australian online supermarkets.
+Google Chrome extension to block ads and irrelevant content on Australian online supermarkets.